pbiggar/phc/doc/manual/treetutorial3.rst

 The second thing to note is that the return type of :func:`pre_bin_op` is :class:`Expr` instead of :class:`Bin_op`.
 This means that we can replace a binary operator node by another other expression node.
-The <xref linkend="maketeatheory" endterm="maketeatheory.title"> explains exactly how the signatures for the ``pre`` and ``post`` methods are derived, but in most cases they are what you'd expect.
+The <xref linkend="maketeatheory"> explains exactly how the signatures for the ``pre`` and ``post`` methods are derived, but in most cases they are what you'd expect.
 The easiest way to check is to simply look them up in :file:`<AST_transform.h>`.